 In the lineup of the Nosler cartridges, the 27 Nosler sits in the middle of the road.
 The 27 Nosler is based on the .404 Jeffrey magnum necked down and slightly lengthened to use a .277 caliber bullet.

 Although this cartridge is advertised as being a deer hunting cartridge, it has the energy more suited for hunting elk and moose because of its high energy.
-At longer ranges, the 27 Nosler has impressive ballistics and can retain its energy very well.
+At longer ranges, the 27 Nosler has impressive ballistics and can retain its energy well.

 There are a few major downsides to the 27 Nosler including its barrel can burn out fairly quickly at around 1200 rounds, it has a lot of recoil (25 foot-pounds), and it is costly to shoot at around 50-100 dollars a box.